noschwa/CS305Mod5Assignment/README.md

 # CS305Mod5Assignment
 Practicing GitHub Project Management

-This project will be for organizing code snippets from in-class assignments of NAU Software Engineering Courses.
+**This project will be for organizing code snippets from in-class assignments of NAU Software Engineering Courses.**

+**License Used:** MIT License